ARTICLES | CONTENT CREATION

 That rather depends on you, on what you're looking for, and on how much effort you're willing to put in if you think you need to improve.

-Now that you have an outline of what better content can be (on whatever scale of 'better' is right for you) and what it can do (from my perspective that is: your opinions may differ), why not look at some of the content you've already created to see how you might apply some of the points I've shared to improve both what you create and how much your readers, viewers, and listeners currently get out of it and how much more of an impact you could have if you shifted gears.
+Now that you have an outline of what better content can be (on whatever scale of 'better' is right for you) and what it can do (from my perspective that is: your opinions may differ), why not look at some of the content you've already created to see how you might apply some of the points I've shared here to improve both what you create now and how much your readers, viewers, and listeners currently get out of it and how much more of an impact you could have if you shifted gears.

 To be clear, I'm not holding my stuff up as any kind of standard to aim for.
 What I do urge you to do though is to look at some of the content from a handful of your competitors to see how their material helps you; how it moves, touches, and inspires you, and at how it's constructed.

 Knowing what you know now and based on what you've learned from what I've shared above, how would you improve their content?
 How would you make it more user-focused?